4 Ways to Solve the Budget Deficit and National Debt

 - ways to cut national debt

-- ways to cut the national debt
+- top 10 ways to solve the national debt

-- how to solve the defense deficit
+- how to solve the budget deficit